 That’s why it’s more important than ever to implement a new technology on your website: Click-to-Text.

 Click-to-Text is exactly what it sounds like.
 It’s a button or link on your website that will automatically populate a text message when clicked.
 Click-to-Text works best on mobile.

 By giving your website visitors an easy way to start a conversation with you, you’re setting up your business to increase conversion rates, cut down on response time, and create a smooth customer experience.

 Here’s an example of what Click-to-Text looks like on a website:

 It only takes a few minutes to add Click-to-Text to your website with our click-to-text-button generator.
 Here are the three steps you need to take.

 Even if you’re a small business owner, it isn’t sustainable to use your personal phone for customer service.
 Especially not when there are easy and affordable alternatives.

-With SimpleTexting, you can send and receive SMS text messages from a 10-digit local or toll-free number.
+With SimpleTexting, you can send and receive SMS text messages from a registered 10-digit local or toll-free number (just don’t forget to have your toll-free number verified to avoid traffic disruptions from carriers).
 And if you already have a phone number for your business, we can text-enable it.
 Calls will still go to your phone, and texts will be routed right to our platform which you can access from any web browser or from our mobile app for two-way messaging.